 Why not let someone else do the driving?
 The PTV Journey Planner, available on the PTV App or at ptv.vic.gov.au, will help you get to the Festival on Melbourne’s trains, trams and buses.
 The V/Line is your link to the city from regional Victoria, for more information visit vline.com.au or call 1800 800 007.

 METRO TRAINS RAIL REPLACEMENT

-Major planned works will be occurring on multiple train lines over the course of the Festival and school holidays.
+Major planned works are constantly occurring on train lines.
 Click here to check if your line is affected.
-Buses will replace trains on these lines – we suggest you allow extra time for travel and, if possible, use alternative routes.
+Buses will replace trains where applicable – and if you lines are affected we suggest you allow extra time for travel and, if possible, use alternative routes.
 The PTV Journey Planner can also help.

 The Festival is open late and public transport is too.
 The Night Network provides all-night services every Friday and Saturday on metropolitan trains, trams, buses and regional coaches.
 You can catch a late show, head to the Festival Club and still get home!

 You’ll need a myki to travel on public transport – it’s your reusable travel card for trains, trams and buses in Melbourne and regional Victorian centres.
 Top up before your journey, and don’t forget to touch on and off as you travel!
 The PTV website has more information.

 There’s so much to explore in Melbourne, so be sure to pair your laughs with lots of other activities!
 Melbourne is a cosmopolitan and vibrant city that thrives on sport, culture and festivals - playing host to events all year round.
 Arts, film, fashion, sport, food, wine, nature and more – the options are endless so get out and explore!
 Click here to search for everything that's happening in Melbourne.
 But be warned... one trip won’t be enough!